Dr Orietta Da Rold, St John's

 Several of my current and past projects are collaborations.
 I am co-editing (with Elaine Treharne, Stanford) the Cambridge Companion to Medieval British Manuscripts, which will offer fundamental advice on a know-how basis, showing its readers not just the importance of working with a Medieval manuscript, but also how to approach it from its different multifaceted angles.
 Writing Europe 500-1450: Texts and Contexts has just appeared as a special issue in Essays and Studies (with Philip Shaw, Leicester, and Aidan Conti, Bergen).
 This edited volume brings together papers on a range of topics in medieval manuscript studies and textual criticism, seeking to explore these issues from a pan-European perspective.
 Multilingualism and pan-European debates on medieval books are also research interests of mine which stem from two major collaborative efforts: the Writing Britain conference series (see below) and the AHRC Project, 'The Production and Use of English Manuscripts:1060 to 1220'.

 Most of my projects also have an important digital humanities component.
 I worry about how digital technologies and models can be integrated with the study of medieval manuscript culture both for teaching and research.
 In the Manuscripts Online Project (JISC, e-content Capital Programme), co-directed with Michael Pidd (HRI, Sheffield), the team looked at ways in which a very large and diversed body of online primary data, relating to written and early printed culture in Britain during the period 1000 to 1500, could be integrated and searched from one portal.
 With colleagues at the University Library and at Stanford University, I have taught the very successful Digging Deeper I: Making Manuscripts and Digging Deeper II: The Form and Function of Manuscripts.
 Both courses develop on-line material for teaching Western Manuscripts Studies, with a deep into the non-Western tradition too.
-A presentation video can be found here.
+The Manuscripts Lab builds on this experience and brings together students and colleagues to explore the powerful connection between teaching and research in Manuscript Studies.

 I regularly give papers at national and international events as well as organise international conferences, workshops and postgraduate colloquia.
 I am an advocate for postgraduate and early career training, and I am involved with the Quadrivium Project.
 Recently, I've convened with Dr Philip Shaw (University of Leicester), Aidan Conti (University of Bergen) and Dr Richard Dance (University of Cambridge) the 2014 run of Writing Britain: 500-1500 which was held in the Faculty of English, University of Cambridge, 30 June to 2 July 2014.